 The following list of famous strategies and newer strategies has beaten the market in the past, and many still beat the market today.
 But there is one thing they all have in common.
 They do not beat the market 100% of the time; even Warren Buffett has an occasional bad year or two.

-Can Anyone Beat the Market?
+Can You Beat the Stock Market?

 In this in-depth article, we will share with you many of the proven strategies to beat the market by legendary investors such as: